-Street Outreach with Soul
+Street Outreach with a Soul

-There are approximately 35,000 marginalized individuals experiencing homelessness in Canada every day.
+There are approximately 35,000 marginalized individuals experiencing homelessness in Canada every day (The Homeless Hub).
 They are divided into two distinct groups: those who are temporarily homeless – the transitional homeless – and those who are chronically homeless – living on the streets for more than one year.

 MJRH works in partnership with a number of shelters and health support services in Toronto in order to share resources, knowledge, and develop specific programs in the interest of our common service users.

-Each year approximately 600 volunteers give over 3,000 hours of volunteer time to assist MJRH Outreach Workers on the MJRH outreach van!Learn more about volunteering on the outreach van
+Last year, we had 484 volunteers giveover 4,392 hours of volunteer time to assist MJRH Outreach Workers on the Ve’ahavta MJRH outreach van!

 With Support From